rockettheme/docs/Docs/phpbb/styles/diametric/INDEX.md

 Introduction
 -----

-Diametric, the May 2012 phpBB3 club release, is a beautifully layered style with a distinct panel-based design, using the powerful ColorChooser system.
+Diametric, the May 2012 phpBB club release, is a beautifully layered style with a distinct panel-based design, using the powerful ColorChooser system.
 The template has integrated styling for a range of popular RocketTheme interfaces, such as RokTabs, RokNewspager, and RokNewsFlash -- allowing for maximum visual and structural flexibility.

 ![][style]